chinazaaa/chinazaaa/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chinazaaa&label=Profile%20views&color=0e75b6&style=flat" alt="chinazaaa" /> </p>

-<p>🌟 A versatile product manager and developer with a deep commitment to delivering impactful digital solutions.
+<p>🌟 A versatile project manager and developer with a deep commitment to delivering impactful digital solutions.
 Passionate about open-source contributions, collaborative innovation, and bridging the gap between product vision and technical execution.

 🔧 As a developer, I leverage my technical expertise to understand the intricate challenges faced by engineering teams, ensuring the alignment of product roadmaps with implementation realities.
 From managing feature prioritization to overseeing full product lifecycles, my focus remains on creating value-driven products.